Skip to content

 }

-There are also lighter-weight "compiler barriers" that only prevent compiler reordering and do not generate CPU instructions:
+There are also lighter "compiler barriers," which only prevent compiler reordering and do not generate CPU instructions:

 cpp